censorship-no/ceno-docker-client/README.md

     $ sudo docker start ceno-client
     $ sudo docker stop ceno-client

+By default, debug messages from the client are off.
+If you want to turn them on temporarily (until the client is stopped), go to <http://localhost:8078/> and change "Log level" in there.
+To enable debugging permanently, run:

+    $ sudo docker exec ceno-client sed -i 's/^#log-level /log-level /' /var/opt/ouinet/client/ouinet-client.conf

+And restart the client.

 ## Upgrading the client

 You first need to get the latest version of the client, and then remove the existing one: